-Compliance inspection will continue on an ongoing basis; however, it is considered that extra resources will be required in the first 3 years of the program to address the back-log of system inspections required.
+Compliance inspection will continue on an ongoing basesbasis; however, it is likelyconsidered that extra (equivalent to 1-2 staff) staff-resources will be required in the first 2-3 years of the program, to address the back-log of system inspections required.
 To clear some of the backlog for compliance audits, a targeted DWM system audit program will be undertaken.
+The